TroZ/DF2MC/ReadMe.txt

 	properly.
 These will end up as a 'hole' in the Minecraft map.
 Press enter to close the DF2MC program.
 Dwarf Fortress should then again
 	respond to input.
 If it does not, run DFunstuck which will fix the issue.
-There should be 4 new files in the directory where you ran DF2MC:
+There should be 3 new files in the directory where you ran DF2MC:
-	out.mclevel - the converted Minecraft level
+	out.mcraw - an uncompressed version of the level, for debugging not needed updated.xml - an updated version of the settings file with new object types unimplementedobjects.xml - the full description of every object found additionally, there will be a new directory if doing a conversion to Minecraft Alpha (the default) which contains the save or a file called'out.mclevel', the converted Minecraft level for Minecraft Indev.
+The Alpha directory should be moved to your Minecraft save directory and renamed to WorldX, where X is 1-5.
-	out.mcraw - an uncompressed version of the level, for debugging not needed updated.xml - an updated version of the settings file with new object types unimplementedobjects.xml - the full description of every object found
+Be careful to not delete or overwrite a Mincraft world you care about.

 SETTINGS: